-To further convince merchants, we built a feature inside our Simpl app where users can tweet to their favorite merchant asking them to integrate Simpl.
-Utilising the power of social media. ;)
+To further convince merchants, we built a feature inside our Simpl app where users can tweet to their favorite merchant, asking them to integrate Simpl.
+Utilizing the power of social media. ;)

 So we buried our illusion of making everything perfect and went live with Faasos.

-Faasos positioned Simpl as a service which is exclusive to their loyal users.
-They called it ‘Faasos Elite’.
-This way Faasos created a loyalty program powered by Simpl and offered special service to their Elite users, resulting in customers stickiness and retention.
+Faasos positioned Simpl as a service that is exclusive to their loyal users.
+They called it ‘Faasos Elite.’
+This way, Faasos created a loyalty program powered by Simpl and offered special service to their Elite users, resulting in customer stickiness and retention.

 MAKING SIMPL EVEN SIMPLER

 In the next few months, we went live on 10+ merchants and got 10,000+ active users.
-Having these many active users was ideal for us to test how the product is performing and how we can make it better.
+Having these many active users was ideal for testing how the product performs and making it better.

 Below are some of the many problems that we faced after the launch.
 And -what we did to rectify it.

 Only 55% of users are completing the Onboarding.
-45% users are dropping off.
+45% of users are dropping off.

 Our Onboarding flow had 3 screens(showed earlier).
-Intro, Validate and Confirm.
-There was approximately 45% drop off on the Intro screen.
+Intro, Validate, and Confirm.
+There was approximately a 45% drop-off on the Intro screen.
 20% drop off on the Validate screen.
 12% drop off on the Confirm screen.

 What we did:

-All these screens had similar conversion rate with marginal differences.
-This made us realise that the first transaction screen is not adding much value.
+All these screens had similar conversion rates with marginal differences.
+This made us realize that the first transaction screen is not adding much value.

-So we decided to remove the first screen altogether and merge the content of first (Intro) and second (Validate) screen into one.
+So we decided to remove the first screen altogether and merge the first (Intro) and second (Validate) screen into one.